transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 "stitch_msg": "unable to get block: grpc web proxy's message: "Response closed without headers".
 This can happen when encountering CORS or untrusted TLS issues with the grpc web proxy.",
 ```
 {: codeblock}
 {: tsSymptoms}

 This problem can occur when the cluster creation date is after 01 December, 2020 with version 1.18 or higher.
 Or, when you finish deploying the IBM Blockchain Platform while the IBM Cloud Kubernetes Service user interface or CLI displays the pod is running, but the orderer or peer user interface does not appear online.
 {: tsCauses}

-Before ressolving this problem, you can check the ALB replica set by running `kubectl get replicasets -n kube-system` and look for result similar to this: `public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h`.
-For clusters created after 01 December, 2020 and version is 1.18 or higher, you can check the ingress configuration by:
+Before ressolving this problem, you can check the application load balancer (ALB) replica set by running `kubectl get replicasets -n kube-system` and look for result similar to `public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h`.
+For clusters created after 01 December, 2020 with version 1.18 or higher, you can check the ingress configuration by:

-1. Run `kubectl get ingress --all-namespaces` to find out the ingress matching nodes that are having issues
+1. Run `kubectl get ingress --all-namespaces` to find out the ingress matching nodes that are having issues.

-2. Run `kubectl get ingress <componentname> -n <namespace> -o yaml` to wipe out the current ingress configuration
+2. Run `kubectl get ingress <componentname> -n <namespace> -o yaml` to wipe out the current ingress configuration.

 3. Verify if the following configuration is missing:
     ```